cgencer/EQueue-docs/02-Game-Overview.md

 	- c) The shoshin-track of the player should have disc-markers to take from.
 	- d) **(If the tile is to be played directly)** the tile has to match a queue.
 		**(else, to reserve a tile)** Unless no reserved tile for the player exist the tile could be still taken even If its visible side do not match any queue.
 The matching event-card will be activated and the location has to be marked with the players disc.
-	- e) The player should have enough crystals (of his colour) to activate the matching card.
+	- e) The player should have enough crystals (of his color) to activate the matching card.
 	- f) Order of card activation and tile placement do not matter.
 - Pick up the emotile by moving one of your disc-markers from the shoshin-track to the connected axis' free space.
-- Pay the cost (or receive) of the event-card with crystals of their colour.
+- Pay the cost (or receive) of the event-card with crystals of their color.
-- Apply the gathered tile to the end of the *queue* of another player, matching at least one colour stripe.
+- Apply the gathered tile to the end of the *queue* of another player, matching at least one color stripe.
 - Carry out the results of the played card if any, action and/or crystals.
 ## End of Round